752963e64/journal/radbean_fqdn_arsher_2-07-2022.md

 ```

-Now you can like professionals.
+Now you can filter like professionals.

 written by 752963e64 the 2/07/2022 d/m/y - for the free doom all the code here use MIT style license.